TimothyJan/Music-Controller-Web-App/README.md

 Host can create a room and give out a code to people who want to join the room.
 People can join the room, they can vote to skip the song.
 They can pause/play the song or whatever permissions the host gives them.<br>

-Tutorial 1 - Full Stack Web App with Python & JS:
+Tutorial 1 - Full Stack Web App with Python & JS:<br>
 ~<code>pip install django djangorestframework </code><br>
 ~<code>django-admin startproject music-controller </code> <br>
 cd to music_controller directory and ~<code>django-admin startapp api</code> <br>